tsgates/arch-wiki-markdown/wiki/Spectrwm.md

 make sure the script is executable, test it from the command line, and check the path/filename you specified in bar_action.

 Next replace baraction.sh with the more useful file below.
-Note it needs these packages, and whatever you need for WiFi:
+You need to have bc and lm_sensors installed, and whatever you need for WiFi.

-    pacman -S bc lm_sensors

 You should configure lm_sensors.

 Note:You may need to modify this script slightly for your computer.
 You may have different units in the acpi battery info, different temperature